 The next morning, we awoke at 6:30 and tidied the house, locking our small pile of valuables inside the impenetrable Second Room.
 Tor stationed himself outside our front gate as I stuffed last-minute things into our packs: a flashlight, headphones, our wool hats.
 7:30 came and went.
 Finally, a white Hi-Ace, it's crazily-bungeed roof rack piled high with backpacks, made its way awkwardly down our narrow street.

 We sped off, stopping only once for a bathroom break.
-We reached the frontera, or border, at Mesilla by noon.
-Overall, the border crossing was simple.
-We handed in our exit cards and had our passports stamped on the Mexican side.
+By noon, we reached the frontera, or border, at Mesilla.
+Overall, the crossing was simple—we handed in our exit cards and had our passports stamped on the Mexican side.
 Then, we piled back into the van, drove another five miles and queued up on the Guatemalan side to have our passports stamped and pay a 20 peso entry fee.
 Our bags were not searched and we barely spent any time in the offices.
 Not long after, our new van for the Guatemalan leg of the journey pulled up and the group piled in.

 We had been traveling for about an hour when the van suddenly slowed to a crawl and then came to a complete stop.
 Traffic was backed up, the driver explained.
 We would be in for a wait.
 Any idea how long? we collectively asked, trying not to sound whiny.

-“Yo no se,” he replied with a shrug and shake of his head before sauntering off to one of the two tiny restaurants that faced each other across the highway.
+“Yo no se,” he replied with a shrug before sauntering off to one of the two tiny restaurants that faced each other across the highway.

 It soon became apparent that this was no ordinary traffic jam.
-Word rippled through the growing highway grapevine that a derrumbe, or landslide, prohibited clear travel across a large section of highway up ahead.
-Vehicles were passing through one at a time and the backed up traffic in both directions literally went on for miles.
+Word rippled through the growing highway grapevine that a derrumbe, or landslide, prohibited clear travel across a large section of the road ahead.
+Vehicles were passing through one at a time and the backed up traffic in both directions went on for miles.
 Again, we hopped out of the van and began to scope out places in the shade.

 Hours passed.
 We entertained ourselves with a variety of activities.
 The Japanese man took up residence on a nearby slab of concrete.
 The Swedish girl pulled out a battered copy of Charles Dickens.
 Like some sort of cheerful, vagabond chef, the dred-locked Brazilian guy prepared a meal of lentils and miso in his mess kit.
 For the non-vegans, a small army of cart-wielding vendors roamed the shoulders of the road, selling everything from fried chicken to shrimp cocktail, of all things.

 Finalmente!
 Almost four hours later, our driver suddenly threw aside his torta and emitted a round-up whistle signaling that traffic was moving again.
-We ran for the van like gleeful kids just as a smattering of fat rain droplets began to fall.
-The engine revved and we rumbled down the road, windows open, the mood inside one of near-giddiness as an early evening breeze filtered through.
-The tone mellowed, however, as we rolled through the landslide area.
+Just as we ran for the van like gleeful kids, a smattering of fat rain droplets began to fall.
+The engine revved and we rumbled down the road, windows open, the mood inside one of near-giddiness as a breeze filtered through.
+The tone shifted, however, as we rolled through the landslide area.
 Hastily-constructed shanties leaned against the remnants of flattened houses.
 People milled about; uniformed soldados with guns slung over their shoulders half-heartedly tried to direct traffic.
-It was, in essence, a hot (muddy) mess.
+It was, in essence, a hot, muddy mess.